 The major (and the most expensive) part of the exhibition is a collection of bronze and ivory sculptures dating back to the 1920s and 1930s – more than 900 works in total.
 Among them there are over 100 works by Demetre Chiparus (1886–1947), one of the top masters in decorative sculpture of that era.
 The museum features a nearly complete set of his works including the most famous sculpture by master Chiparus known today – a composition named «Les Girls» depicting five dancers on the stage of a music hall.
 The museum’s collection includes a number of works by other art deco sculptors – Ferdinand Preiss, Paul Philippe, Otto Poertzel, Pierre Le Faguays, Claire Colinet, and Bruno Zach.

-The museum boasts a rich collection of art deco furniture.
-Jacques-Émile Ruhlmann, Jules Leleu, Paul Follot, Louis Sue and André Mare are renowned designers from that time.
+In our rich collection you will find the artworks Jacques-Émile Ruhlmann, Jules Leleu, Paul Follot, Louis Sue and André Mare are renowned designers from that time.
 The unmatched beauty of art deco furniture was achieved through the use of expensive and rare materials: redheart, amaranth, ebony, and palm.
 This elegant furniture – cabinets encrusted with mother-of-pearl, chairs decorated with narrow ivory strips – had the highest artistic qualities required for museum pieces.

 Art deco items were often use to decorate the interiors of ocean liners.
 Among the most significant exhibits of the museum, one cannot help but point out the decorative lacquered boards by Jean Dunand (1877–1942) which the master created for the first class cigar lounge on board of Normandie.
 The majority of the original work has been lost, and the museum exhibits their own copies made by the author.

 Another pearl in the collection is the works of Edgar Brandt (1880–1960), a famous art deco ironworker.